glpi-project/glpi/apirest.md

 * **Description**: Return a collection of rows of the desired sub_itemtype for the identified item
 * **Method**: GET
 * **Parameters (query string)**
+   - id : unique identifier of the parent itemtype.
+Mandatory
    - *session_token*: session var provided by [initSession](#init_session) endpoint .
 Mandatory
    - *expand_dropdowns* (default: false): show dropdown name instead of id.
 Optional
    - *get_hateoas* (default: true): Show relation of item in a links attribute.
 Optional